andresdsep/FizzBuzzFlex/README.md

 - Enter player name before starting match

-- Prompt checking to be more flexible (don't care about order, spaces)

 - Prompt checking to be "optimistic".
 Don't make player wait for response for previous round.

 - Implement form framework in all forms, including validation